Betterbee offers a wide array of honey bee hive kits in wood or polystyrene.

 Read on to learn about the types of bee hive kits and equipment Betterbee offers:

-Ten frame wooden hive equipment has been the industry standard for over 100 years and is still the most commonly used size of equipment in the US.
-Ten frame equipment has more space for bees, honey and brood whereas a comparable 8 frame hive will be taller and use more boxes than a 10 frame hive.
+10 Frame Wooden Equipment has been the industry standard for over a century, and is still the most commonly used size of equipment in the U.S. 10 frame equipment has more space for bees, honey, and brood.
+A comparable 8 frame hive is taller and includes more boxes than a 10 frame hive.

-Eight frame equipment is lighter than 10 frame wood equipment by approximately 20 percent.
-When full of honey, a full 8 frame medium super will weigh 40 to 48 pounds while a full 10 frame medium will weigh 50 to 60 pounds.
-Some feel that overwintering is better in taller 8 frame bee hive kits than 10 frame boxes because the cluster can move up more readily through honey stores in a smaller 8 frame hive.
+8 Frame Wooden Equipment is lighter than 10 frame wood equipment.
+When full of honey, a full 8 frame medium super weighs 45 to 50 pounds; a full 10 frame medium weighs 50 to 55 pounds.
+Some beekeepers feel that a brood overwinters better in a taller 8 frame bee hive kit than in 10 frame boxes because the cluster can move up through honey stores more readily in a smaller 8 frame hive.